MD Curriculum Overview

 The pre-clerkship years are divided into eight instructional units, six of which are organized around problem-based learning (PBL) tutorials.
 Within each of these segments of the curriculum, students can look forward to active and engaging PBL tutorials, supplemented by lectures, labs, standardized patients, and advanced simulation experiences.

 Learning communities occur throughout JABSOM’s four-year curriculum and are an important part of the JABSOM student experience.
-They allow interaction between students from each of the four classes, provide a 4-year longitudinal relationship with their mentor, and have both advisory and educational/curricular components.
-Electives in a variety of disciplines are also available to students.
-Clubs, interest groups, and traditional events like the annual medical school lūʻau complement the academic experience at JABSOM.
+They allow interaction between students from each of the four classes, provide a 4-year longitudinal relationship with their mentor, and have both advisory and educational/ curricular components.
+Electives in a variety of disciplines are also available all four years to students.
+Clubs and interest groups, complement the academic experience at JABSOM, as well as traditional events like the annual medical school lūʻau.

 In the third year, students participate in longitudinal clinical “clerkships”.
 These courses immerse learners in the important clinical disciplines of Family Medicine, Internal Medicine, Obstetrics and Gynecology, Pediatrics, Psychiatry, and Surgery.
 Students participate in the care of patients under the supervision of medical school faculty and resident physicians.
 Students may be assigned a clerkship site on a neighbor island.